Greek passport: Security features

-The latest version of Greek passport meets international standards as defined by the International Civil Aviation Organization (ICAO).
-New features include secure lamination (O.V.D.), color-shifting ink (O.V.I.), pages with intricate designs, microtext, watermarks, security threads, images visible only with ultraviolet light, raised (intaglio) printing, and a chip.
+Some of the features of the previous version include holographic lamination (O.V.D.), color-shifting ink (O.V.I.), see-through register, pages with intricate designs with microtext, watermarks, security threads, images visible only with ultraviolet light, raised (intaglio) printing, and a chip.
 The data stored on the chip are protected by using advanced digital encryption techniques.

+Greek citizenship

+According to the Passport Index, in 2023 the Greek passport is on the fourth place in the world ranking, sharing this position with Canadian, Japanese and Australian passports.
+It gives its owners visa-free entry to 126 countries.

+Greece only offers passports to its current citizens.
+Applicants must prove their Greek origin.

 Issuing process

 Greek passports are issued by the National Passport Centre ("Διεύθυνση Διαβατηρίων/Αρχηγείο Ελληνικής Αστυνομίας").
-Applicants have to apply in personin case of a child under 14, accompanied by a parentat the local police department or at a Greek Consulate Authority.
-Upon submitting all the requirements (special portrait photo, issuing request, and fee), the police department begins the issuing procedure.
+Applicants have to apply in person at the local police department or at a Greek Consulate Authority.
+All children must be accompanied by both parents, or the parent who has the legal custody in cases of divorce.
+Upon submitting all the required documents (passport photo, fingerprints for adults and children over the age of 12, issuing request, and fee), the police department begins the issuing procedure.
 All passports are manufactured centrally at the N.P.C main building in Athens.
-Depending on the circumstances, passports are issued in 3 to 9 business days and must be picked up at the police department in which the issuing request was made.
-For this, an applicant must carry with her/him a special receipt they received after applying.
+Depending on the circumstances, passports are issued in 3 to 9 business days and must be picked up at the police department or consulate authority in which the issuing request was made.
+For this, an applicant must carry with them a special receipt they received after applying and their old passport (if it exists).
 Standard passports are valid for a period of 10 years for people 14 years old and older, and 3 years for children under 14 (after the official edition of the 135th Presidential decree in 2007).

 Greek passports cannot be extended.
-A holder has to make a request for a new one if his/her passport expires within the next six months of the request and he/she plans to use it after the expiry date.
+A holder has the right to apply for a new passport up to a year before their current passport expires.

 The issuing of a standard adult passport costs €84.40, while that of a child costs €73.60.
 Reissuance of an existing and still-valid passport with no blank pages is possible with a validity date equal to the previous passport and a cost of €53.

+Since December 2024 the fees decreased to 80 euros per adult passport instead of 84.40 euros "Receipt of deposited Administrative fees.

+For a 10 year expiration date passport, total value of 80,00 euro Administrative fee is required, which is apportioned to: